-- 11.1a At least annually, urinary albumin (e.g., spot urinary albumin-to-creatinine ratio) and estimated glomerular filtration rate should be assessed in patients with type 1 diabetes with duration of \geq 5 years and in all patients with type 2 diabetes regardless of treatment.
-B - 11.1b Patients with diabetes and urinary albumin \geq 300 mg/g creatinine and/ or an estimated glomerular filtration rate 30-60 mL/min/1.73 m2 should be monitored twice annually to guide therapy.
+- 11.1a At least annually, urinary albumin (e.g., spot urinary albumin-to-creatinine ratio) and estimated glomerular filtration rate should be assessed in people with type 1 diabetes with duration of ≥5 years and in all people with type 2 diabetes regardless of treatment.
+B - 11.1b In people with established diabetic kidney disease, urinary albumin (e.g., spot urinary albumin-to-creatinine ratio) and estimated glomerular filtration rate should be monitored 1-4 times per year depending on the stage of the disease (Fig. 11.1).
 B